Jefferson49/ExtendedImportExport/README.md

 + If remote download/upload/saving of GEDCOM files shall be used, activate the related options in the control panel, see chapter below.
 + If remote options are activated, provide an authorization key in the module settings, see chapter below.
 + Optionally, specify default settings in the control panel, which might reduce the number of parameters to be provided within the URL.

+### Upgrading from the former DownloadGedcomWithURL module
++ Do NOT delete the module settings of the former DownloadGedcomWithURL module before the installation of ExtendedImportExport.
++ Install the ExtendedImportExport module, like described in chapter [Installation](#installation).
++ During the first boot within webtrees, ExtendedImportExport will takeover the existing settings from DownloadGedcomWithURL.
++ After ExtendedImportExport has migrated the settings, DownloadGedcomWithURL can be removed and the related settings can be deleted (follow the message in the control panel after deletion of the module).

 ## Webtrees Version
 The module was developed and tested with [webtrees 2.1.20](https://webtrees.net/download), but should also run with any other 2.1 version.